Skip to main content

 • Able to participate in belaying and climbing activities independently or with minimal assistance.

-• Independently maintain sealed airway passages while under water
+• Independently maintain sealed airway passages while underwater

-• Be able to swim or be comfortable in the water, including fast moving water while wearing a personal flotation device.
+• Be able to swim or be comfortable in the water, including fast-moving water, while wearing a personal flotation device.

 • If in water, independently turn from face-down to face-up and remain floating face-up while wearing a properly fitted life jacket